nesfit/jane-cryptoalarm/README.md

 Besides console application for address monitoring, we have developed the web application for watchlist management.
 All these components form the Cryptoalarm, which allows users to set up custom watchlists with a filter for the specific involvement of addresses inside transactions.
 Cryptoalarm can raise alarms in case of a watched address detection in a transaction.
 To let users know about such events, alarms can be sent as notifications.
 Currently, the supported notification types are emails and REST calls.

 ### User stories
+Cryptoalarm is a combination of parsing script (which checks occurance of cryptocurrency address within the blockchain and sends notification) and web application that offers user control of the system.
+Since alarms (in terminology of web all watchlists) have ownership by belonging to some user, the system itself support credentials-based access and user control.
+It consists of the following views:

+* _Watchlists_ - This view offers manipulation with watchlists, including creation, editing, and deleting.
+* _Notifications_ - Notifications display all alarms belonging to particular cryptocurrency addresses that were raised and recorded by the system.
+* _Dashboard_ - Dashboard consolidates all notifications from all watchlists in a unified timeline.
+* _Login_ - This page is a landing site for unauthorized access through which the user provides session-based credentials.
+* _Registration_ - The system is opened so that anyone can freely create an account and set up own alarms.

 ### Operation